EnsembleUI/ensemble_docs_archived/docs/intro.md

 # Intro

-With Ensemble, you can build interactive and native front-ends for iOS, Android, web, and desktop.
+With Ensemble, you can build interactive and native front-ends.
 You create apps by defining them using Ensemble's declarative language, where you can specify the widget tree, interactions, API calls, events, etc. In short, anything you need to build a front-end, you define in Ensemble.
+The same definition can be targetted at iOS, Android, web, and desktop apps.

 #### Got any questions or feature requests?
 [Open an issue on Github](https://github.com/EnsembleUI/ensemble/issues/new).